Nidderdale and Pateley Bridge

 Boston Spa and Wetherby’s local river is the River Wharfe which flows through the countryside here east towards Tadcaster and then beyond to join the Ouse near Selby.
-The whole of this region is lowland country within the Vale of York and the actual dale of Wharfedale lies further to the west.
+The whole of this region is lowland country within the Vale of York.
+The actual dale of Wharfedale lies in the Pennines further to the west.

 Yorkshire has its share of unusual place-names and one such name is Folifoot between Wetherby and Harrogate.
 This is apparently where the sport of fighting wild horses (foals) took place in Viking times.
 Horse fighting was certainly noted as a pastime carried out by the Vikings.
 The name can be translated as ‘foal fight’.